Bourbon Chicken

 • Soy Sauce: Adds umami and a salty base to the sauce.

-• Bourbon: Infuses the sauce with a deep, oaky flavor that’s a signature of this dish.
-If you don’t have bourbon on hand, other types of whiskey, such as Scotch, Irish whiskey, or Canadian whisky, can be substituted.
+• Bourbon: Infuses the sauce with a deep, oaky flavor.
+If you don’t have any on hand, other types of whiskey, such as Scotch, Irish whiskey, or Canadian whisky, can be substituted.
 Dark rum works too.
 For a non-alcoholic version, apple or pineapple juice mixed with a touch of vanilla extract can mimic the flavor of bourbon.

-• Boneless, Skinless Chicken Thighs: Ideal for its juiciness and flavor.
-If you’re looking for a leaner option, chicken tenderloins or boneless skinless chicken breasts can be substituted; just keep in mind that the cooking time will be slightly shorter for white meat compared to thighs.
+• Boneless, Skinless Chicken Thighs: Ideal for their juiciness and flavor.
+If you prefer a leaner option, chicken tenderloins or boneless, skinless chicken breasts can be substituted; just keep in mind they cook more quickly.

-• Cornstarch: Coats the chicken for a slightly crispy exterior when cooked and thickens the sauce for that sticky, cling-to-the-chicken texture.
+• Cornstarch: Coats the chicken for a lightly crisp exterior and helps thicken the sauce so it clings to the meat.

-• Garlic, Ginger, and Scallions: These three aromatics form the flavor base for the sauce.
+• Garlic, Ginger, and Scallions: These aromatics form the flavor base of the dish.

 • Jump to the printable recipe for precise measurements